davidtchiu/davidtchiu.github.io/teaching/cs161/hwk0.me/index.md

 [3pts] Correct implementation of printBday.

 [3pts] Correct implementation of printMyInfo.
+This method should
+       not duplicate any code.
+It should simply call the existing methods.

 [10pts] Correctly zipped and submitted your assignment (see below).
        Check with me or with tutors if you're not sure!